aakashbhadana/The-Wall/README.md

 # The Wall

-The Wall is a Desktop Application that automatically downloads and changes desktop wallpapers best on the Tags selected by the user.
+The Wall is a Desktop Application that automatically downloads and changes your desktop wallpaper best on the Tags selected by the user.

 ## Features